bitcoinscalinglabs/bitcoin-ipc/docs/specs/subnet-pk.md

 **Implementation.** The subnetSig is implemented as a taproot witness.

 ## Uniqueness of subnetPK
 Each `subnetPK` must be unique.
-If two subnets have the same `subnetPK`, then the validators of the one would be able to affect the state of the other.
+If two subnets have the same `subnetPK`, then the validators of one would be able to affect the state of the other.
 Note that this also applies if the subnets have the same validators.

 # Computing subnetPK in Stages 1-2